Skip to main content

 fastman env

-fastman env --source=development
+fastman env --source=develop

 # Lock to .env.staging